 Many Mac users find that the ICC profiles for their printer stop appearing in applications such as Adobe Lightroom Classic and Adobe Photoshop.
 They’re often advised to delete and reinstall the printer, or to reset the macOS printing system, but in some cases the problem comes back and they have to delete and reinstall the printer again.
 That gets old fast, so I worked out a way to resolve this issue permanently.

 [Note: In macOS 11 Big Sur 11.6.2 through macOS 11.6.4, some third party output profiles simply fail to load, and all known workarounds including the “permanent” solution in this article do not work.
-But profiles do work as described in this article if your Mac runs any other recent version of macOS; for example, macOS 11.6.1, macOS 11.6.5, and macOS 12 Monterey are OK.]
+But profiles do work as described in this article if your Mac runs any other recent version of macOS; for example, macOS 11.6.1, macOS 11.6.5 through 11.6.7, and macOS 12 & 13 are OK.]

 I’m most familiar with this problem on Epson photo inkjet printers, so I wrote this article from that point of view.
 If you find this problem is also happening with another printer brand such as Canon, the principles should be the same but the details might vary.
 This problem seems to happen in more recent versions of macOS, but not in Windows.